mwmwmw/Mizzy/README.md

 * `value`: the MIDI note value (0-127)
 * `velocity`: The velocity value of the note (0-127) _*note: as per the MIDI spec, a velocity of 0 is treated as a note off event_
 * `frequency`: The frequency of the note (A440 tuning)
+* `channel` : The channel this message was sent from

 #### CC Events

 * `cc`: the control change number that generated the event
 * `value`: the control change value
 * `ratio`: a ratio of the value from min to max (0 = 0, 127 = 1)
 * `polarRatio`: a polar ratio where 0 = -1 and 127 = 1.
 Useful for things like binding controls to panning.
+* `channel` : The channel this message was sent from

 #### PitchWheel Events